hoperyy/compiler/README.md

-## This is a bio scaffold.
+## This is a qute scaffold.

 [What is qute?](https://github.com/hoperyy/qute-cli)

-`qute-entry.js` is the file that bio runs scaffold.
+`qute-entry.js` is the file that qute runs scaffold.

 `project-template/` is demo dir.